qunfengdong/MicroGMT/README.md

 ### The main functions:
 * The fasta genome reference file.
 For SARS-CoV-2, its fasta genome reference file is located at <path_to_MicroGMT>/NC_045512_source_files/NC_045512.fa.
 It is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
 The accession number ".2" is deleted from the fasta header.
 * The annotation database.
 For SARS-CoV-2, its annotation database is pre-built and is the default database.
 For user-supplied genomes, please see "Pre-built annotation database for SARS-CoV-2 and build own annotation databases for user-supplied genomes" for building own databases.
-* A fasta formatted database sequence file, which can contain multiple fasta sequences from multiple samples.
-Or a fastq formatted single end raw sequence file.
-Or fastq formatted paired end raw sequence files.
-Or a fasta formatted contig sequence file from one sample (**Caution: the contig sequence file option is not tested.
+* A fasta formatted database sequence file, which can contain one or multiple fasta genome assembly sequences from multiple samples (i.e. fasta genome assembly sequences downloaded from NCBI; fasta genome assembly sequences of SARS-CoV-2 downloaded from [GISAID](https://www.gisaid.org/) which contains fasta genome assembly sequences from > 20000 strains in one file.
+Called "fasta assembly file" below).
+Or a fastq formatted single/paired end raw sequence file  (called "fastq raw reads file" below).
+Or a fasta formatted contig sequence file from one sample (i.e. a collection of short fasta sequences from one sample, called "fasta contig file" below. **Caution: the contig sequence file option is not tested.
 Use at your own risk**).
 * Optional: A tab delimited region file contain region information of the samples.
 Format: "strain/ID	region(without blanks)"

 ### The utility scripts:
 All are optional depending on which script to use.
 Please see "Quick start" and "Tutorial" for more details.
 * Summary tables.
-* Database sequence files.
+* Fasta assembly file(s).
 * Region file.
 * Optional: An id list containg the strain/ID in the summary tables.
 One strain/ID per line.
 Needed for some utility scripts (please see "Quick start" and "Tutorial" sections).
 It is produced by sequence_to_vcf.py automatically for fasta formatted database sequence file inputs.
 Users can modify it by manually adding/deleting IDs from it, or use our utility scripts (see "Quick start" and "Tutorial" sections).
 For the pre-built summary tables for SARS-CoV-2, it is provided with the summary tables.